dewalor/linku/README.md

 #Linku
-An application for creating collaborating poems.
+An application for creating renku/linked verse, collaborative poetry.